chronicleworks/chronicle-examples/domains/manufacturing/guide.md

 #### Record Certification Activity Instance

-Here, the identity of the activity can incorporate the partId.
+Here, the identity of the activity can incorporate the PartID.

 ```graphql
 mutation {